The Bankrate promise

 Experts say prices to hold strong

 While the housing market is indeed cooling, this slowdown doesn’t look like most real estate downturns.
 Despite prices being high, the actual volume of home sales has plunged, and inventories of homes for sale have fallen sharply, too.
-Homeowners who locked in 3 percent mortgage rates a couple years ago are declining to sell — and who can blame them, with recent rates touching 8 percent? — so the supply of homes for sale is even tighter.
+Homeowners who locked in 3 percent mortgage rates a couple years ago are declining to sell — and who can blame them, with current rates more than double that? — so the supply of homes for sale is even tighter.
 As a result, the correction will be nothing like the utter collapse of property prices during the Great Recession, when some housing markets experienced a 50 percent cratering of values.

-“We will not have a repeat of the 2008–2012 housing market crash,” Yun said in a September statement.
+“We will not have a repeat of the 2008–2012 housing market crash,” Yun said in a statement last fall.
 “There are no risky subprime mortgages that could implode, nor the combination of a massive oversupply and overproduction of homes.”